Criticism of Israel: Criticism of Israel and antisemitism

-"In the course of this narrative, I have voiced criticisms of the actions of various governments, notably those of Britain, the United States, France, the Arab countries and Israel...
-Criticism of the Israeli government does, however, require a particular explanation.
-A number of people, both Jews and Gentiles, are apt to refer to any criticism of Israeli policy as "offensive anti-Semitism", an accusation implying a definite moral lapse.

-— An early example of the perception of a connection between Criticism of the Israeli government and alleged antisemitism: Glubb Pasha, A Soldier with the Arabs, in the preface to his 1956 memoirs.

-Some criticisms of Israel or Israeli policies have been characterized as antisemitic.
+Supporters of Israel have characterized some criticisms of Israel or Israeli policies as antisemitic.
+The concept of 'new antisemitism'—that a new form of discrimination against Jews has emerged in the postwar period, especially with regard to Zionism and the State of Israel—dates to the period after the 1967 Arab–Israeli War and was popularized in The New Anti-Semitism (1974) by Arnold Forster and Benjamin Epstein of the Anti-Defamation League.
 Proponents of the concept of new antisemitism, such as Phyllis Chesler, Gabriel Schoenfeld and Mortimer Zuckerman, argue that, since the 1967 Six-Day War, many criticisms of Israel are veiled attacks on Jews and hence are essentially antisemitic.
 Abba Eban, Robert S. Wistrich, and Joschka Fischer focus on criticism of Zionism, and contend that some forms of anti-Zionism, particularly attacks on Israel's right to exist, are antisemitic in nature.

 Others portray this view as an unjust equation of Israel criticism with antisemitism.
 Ralph Nader, Jenny Tonge, Noam Chomsky, and Desmond Tutu, for instance, suggest that equating criticism of Israel with antisemitism is inappropriate or inaccurate.
 John Mearsheimer, Alexander Cockburn, Norman Finkelstein, and William I. Robinson, claim that supporters of Israel sometimes equate criticism of Israel with antisemitism in a deliberate attempt to prevent legitimate criticism of Israel and discredit critics.
 This view has been contested by Israel supporters such as Alvin H. Rosenfeld, who argues this response is disingenuous.
 He states that "vigorous discussion of Israeli policy and actions is not in question", but rather statements that go well beyond legitimate criticism "and call into question Israel's right to continued existence".

 Hannah Rosenthal of the United States State Department said UN double standards against Israel constitute "profound anti-semitism".
 Commentators such as Michael Neumann, Ian Abruma, Edward C. Corrigan and Richard Kuper have suggested singling out Israel for disproportionate criticism is warranted as a result of Israel's actions.
 Dina Porat (head of the Stephen Roth Institute for the Study of Contemporary Antisemitism and Racism at Tel-Aviv University) characterizes some anti-Zionist ideals as antisemitic, because they amount to singling-out Jews for special treatment, while all other comparable groups of people, including the Palestinians, are entitled to create and maintain a homeland.

+During the Gaza war and genocide

+During the Gaza war and Gaza genocide, efforts to deny that Israel has committed genocide against Palestinians have included exploiting the accusation of antisemitism to delegitimize such statements and to characterize those making them as antisemites.
+Leaders and supporters of Israel have criticized such statements in strong terms as a kind of "blood libel".